-The Nexon is all set to go on sale this September with much anticipation to take on the subcompact SUV segment leader Maruti Vitara Brezza
+The competitively priced Tata Nexon goes on sale with much anticipation to take on the subcompact SUV segment leader Maruti Vitara Brezza

-The rejuvenated Tata’s fourth new product carved out of the Impact design philosophy will hit the showrooms by the end of September.
-While we await the Nexon’s debut, it is obvious that it has to do nothing but deal with some tough rivals in its subcompact SUV segment for cementing its position on a long haul.
+The rejuvenated Tata’s fourth new product carved out of the Impact design philosophy has hit the showrooms finally.
+While the wait for the debut is over, it is obvious that it has to do nothing but deal with some tough rivals in its subcompact SUV segment for cementing its position on a long haul.

 The all-new SUV remotely has any similarities to the brand’s breed in the same line like the Safari but instead it is modern and expected to be capable of attaining big sales.
 Talking of the selling figures, the Indian SUV space is dominated by the Maruti Vitara Brezza ever since it made entry early last year.
 It became an instant success and proved that Maruti’s aspiration beyond the entry-level small cars was not a hoax.